Imitation Game: Reproducing Deep Learning Bugs Leveraging an Intelligent Agent: Experiment

 We also investigated whether integrating RepGen’s artifacts enhances the reproduction capabilities of the best-performing LLM (DeepSeek-R1-685B).
 Using RepGen’s plan alone and context alone, DeepSeek-R1-685B reproduced 63.21\% and 68.87\% of bugs, respectively.
 Combining the learning-enhanced context with the plan increased this to 71.70\%.
 Similarly, when DeepSeek-R1-685B was provided a restructured bug report along with the context and plan, it achieved 65.04\%.
 This performance further improved to 72.64\% when run with an agentic setup that enhances the context, plan, and restructured report with lightweight PyLint and AST feedback.

 \textbf{Statistical Significance Tests:} To demonstrate RepGen’s effectiveness, we conducted paired comparisons between RepGen and each of the 24 baseline configurations using McNemar’s test on the $2 \times 2$ contingency tables for the 106 shared bugs.
 McNemar’s test~\cite{mcnemar1947note} is appropriate for paired binary outcomes and for assessing whether the proportion of bugs reproduced by RepGen differs significantly from each baseline counterpart.
-For each comparison, we report the $p$-values and the Haldane–Anscombe adjusted odds ratio (hereafter, “odds ratio”)~\cite{haldane1956estimation}, defined as $\mathrm{OR} = (b + 0.5)/(c + 0.5)$, where $b$ is the number of bugs reproduced by RepGen but not by the baseline, and $c$ is the number of bugs reproduced by the baseline but missed by RepGen.
+For each comparison, we report the $p$-values and the Haldane–Anscombe adjusted odds ratio (hereafter, “odds ratio”)~\cite{haldane1956estimation}.
 To account for multiple comparisons, we applied the Benjamini--Hochberg correction~\cite{benjamini1995controlling} to these tests, yielding BH-adjusted $p$-values (q-values).
 All 24 comparisons remained statistically significant after BH correction ($q \le 3.80 \times 10^{-3}$), with odds ratios ranging from $2.45$ to $19.86$.
 For example, when comparing RepGen to DeepSeek-R1-685B (few-shot), there were $b = 35$ cases where RepGen succeeded and the baseline failed, versus $c = 14$ cases in the opposite direction, giving an odds ratio of $2.45$ and a BH-adjusted q-value of $3.80 \times 10^{-3}$.
 We also calculated 95\% confidence intervals for the difference in mean success rates for bug reproduction over five runs between RepGen and the baseline using the Newcombe hybrid score method~\cite{newcombe1998improved}, finding that the difference is $19.8\%$ with a 95\% CI of $7.0\%$--$29.7\%$, indicating that RepGen reproduces between 7\% and 30\% more of the shared bugs than DeepSeek-R1-685B.
 Note that this statistic differs from the odds ratio, which summarizes the relative odds of reproduction.
 Overall, these results demonstrate that RepGen outperforms all baselines in bug reproduction with statistical significance.